-- changes to Annex 1 would require the development of appropriate criteria; - the term "petrel" was not defined in the Agreement and noted a suggestion that it could include shearwaters; - Cory's Shearwater Calonectris diomedea was a potential candidate for inclusion on Annex 1; and - there had been considerable discussion about including North Pacific albatrosses in ACAP Annex 1 during ACAP's negotiation.
+- Changes to Annex 1 would require the development of appropriate criteria; - whereas the term "petrel" was not defined in the Agreement and could include shearwaters Puffinus spp.; - Cory's Shearwater Calonectris diomedea was a potential candidate for inclusion on Annex 1; and - there had been considerable discussion about including North Pacific albatrosses in ACAP Annex 1 during ACAP's negotiation.

 We have assumed that there is agreement amongst ACAP Parties that all members of the avian order Procellariiformes fall within the definition of "albatrosses and petrels" and hence are potential candidates for Annex 1.
-This means that storm petrels (family Hydrobatidae) and diving petrels (Pelecanoididae) may also be considered for inclusion, along with all the members of the families Procellariidae (petrels, fulmars, prions and shearwaters) and albatrosses (Diomedeidae).
+This means that storm petrels (family Hydrobatidae) and diving petrels (Pelecanoididae) may also be considered for inclusion, along with all the members of the families Procellariidae (petrels, fulmars, prions and shearwaters) and Diomedeidae (albatrosses).
+This assumption was discussed at the Second Meeting of the ACAP Advisory Committee, held in June 2006, and was not then disputed.